 My work experience is centered around developing persuasive and innovative content, extracting insights from data and analytics, and building effective digital strategies.
 My research interests primarily focus on online harms, information controls, and online civil society.

 🏳️🌈✊Making a personal difference and striving towards better institutions and governance are the main drivers of my work.

 Examples of my work include:

 Singapore Internet Watch: a group focusing on research at the intersection of Singapore's internet and society.
 A key example of our research is the POFMA'ed Dataset, which tracks every electronic communication subject to Singapore’s fake news legislation.

 Singapore Samizdat: my monthly newsletter of stories on the media and politics of Singapore — conveyed through data journalism, interactive media and visual storytelling.

 Flashpoints: an educational and interactive narrative game developed with the International Centre for Counter-Terrorism - The Hague that places readers in the perspective of key actors as they navigate important dilemmas in the field of counter-terrorism.

 Work: My background is in peace and security, journalism, and public speaking.

-Currently: I am the Communications Officer of the International Centre for Counter-Terrorism – The Hague (ICCT), where I lead the organisation's public engagement and digital strategy.
+Most recently: I was the Communications Officer of the International Centre for Counter-Terrorism (ICCT), where I led the organisation's public engagement and digital strategy.

 Previously: my experiences include a brief stint in the Yahoo Singapore newsroom, interning at the Global Partnership for the Prevention of Armed Conflict (GPPAC), and organising and representing various debate societies.